 - Trust your instincts that the person may be in trouble

 - Be willing to listen

 - Ask direct questions without being judgmental (“Are you thinking about killing yourself?” or “Have you ever tried to end your life?” or “Do you think you might try to kill yourself today?”)

 - Determine if the person has a specific plan to carry out the suicide

 - Don’t leave the person alone

 - Don’t act shocked

 - Don’t counsel the person yourself

-- Get professional help on the phone or escort the person to a counselor, chaplain or other professional mental health provider
+- Get professional help on the phone or escort the person to a counselor, chaplain or other mental health care provider

 - Remove potential means of self-harm